 YZ607's and YZ608's Today

-As only 2 x Z608's and 4 of each YZ607 & YZ608 models were built and intended purely as official works machines, it was highly unlikely that any of these machines would have survived, let alone fall into private hands.
+As only 2 x Z608's, 4 x YZ607 's & 3 x YZ608 models were built and intended purely as official works machines, it was highly unlikely that any of these machines would have survived, let alone fall into private hands.
 But, back at the end of the 1968 season Yamaha had a major change in their racing strategy and withdrew from officially supporting the World Grand Prix, as well as this there was a restructuring of the Yamaha International relationship with Japan, resulting in the YZ607's and YZ608 being sold off to well connected people in the know at this interesting time.

 At this time I can account for 1 maybe 2 X YZ608's and 3 X YZ607's, although the others may be out there...

 Above shows my YZ608 in it's Factory paint scheme bodywork.
 This machine was bought from Yamaha International at the end of the 1968 season by Mr Al Godin, alongside a YZ607.
 Al was well connected with Yamaha; as well as being a factory mechanic for several riders, he was connected in the movie industry and was responsible for Yamaha featuring in the Robert Redford / Michael Pollard movie "Big Fauss & Little Halsy".
 Al also privately sponsored many riders (along with Bill Krause) with riders such as Jody Nicholas & Tom Rockwood.
 Al recalled that when he got the call to come and see the bikes, there were 3 of each type available and all painted white with numbers and stickers removed so you couldn't tell whose machine each one was and all of them had the RD56 front brakes fitted.